Strata-Labs/BitScript/stack_ visualizer.md

 Bitcoin script being a stack based language makes it difficult for the user to visualize and conceptually understand what exactly is going on in terms of execution of "lines of code".
 We want to create a visual representation of the execution stack of the "script" that is being created.

 A "script" is created and managed in many ways in the actual bitcoin environment.
+They get executed the same, but put together in a range of ways (legacy, segwit, taproot)

 For the sake of our environment and IDE we are starting off with the assumption that the whole script is in one executable file.

 What exactly gets "executed"
 - At the end of the process the user will have a valid hex presentation of their "script" (if it compiles and has the right data is up to the user and the amount of pre validation we'll have for this is not set)

 What role does the visualizer have in this?
 - Given the simplicity and strict rules of bitcoin scripting we are able to emulate the bitcoin scripting executable environment locally.
-- We think visualizing and seeing the actual actions of the script will allow the user to better understand what is going on and even more debug.
+- We think visualizing and seeing the actual steps of the script will allow the user to better understand what is going on and enhance their development.

 Rest of the document will refer to `"SV" as stack visualizer`